 Track your total aggregated Ad Spend on Amazon

-It’s very likely that your ad spend will see a huge spike with using Sponsored Brands, as it is a considerably more expensive ad format offered by Amazon compared to Sponsored Products.
+It’s very likely that your ad spend will see a huge spike with using Amazon Sponsored Brands Ads (aka Amazon Headline Search Ads), as it is a considerably more expensive ad format offered by Amazon compared to Sponsored Products.

 Currently it’s very difficult for advertisers to track their total aggregated ad spend on Amazon, and if you have a set budget allocated for Amazon Advertising, it’s important that you’re able to track and compare how much you’re spending on Amazon’s various ad formats.